ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-12-17-zoom-in-zoom-out.md

 What do I want my life to look like in ten years?
 Five years?
 One year?
 How do I move in that direction?

-Some of us are planners and strategists, planners and plotters.
-Always thinking ahead.
+Some of us are planners and strategists, always thinking ahead.

 ##The close up.